Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Photo by Pixta

 Every year, thousands of visitors flock to Yoyogi Park to enjoy the cherry blossoms.
-The park is home to around 500 cherry trees, primarily of the Somei Yoshino variety.
+The park is home to approximately 500 cherry trees, primarily of the Somei Yoshino variety.

-Visitors can purchase snacks like yakisoba from stalls and catering carts set up throughout the park, or many choose to bring their own food and drinks to enjoy in the shade of the trees.
+While there is no official cherry blossom festival, spring-themed events are held on the weekends.
+Visitors can purchase snacks like yakisoba from stalls and food trucks throughout the park, or bring their own food and drinks to enjoy a picnic in the shade of the trees.

 During cherry blossom season, lines for public restrooms can be quite long.
-To avoid waiting, consider locating a nearby restroom ahead of time or limit your consumption of beverages.
+To avoid waiting, consider locating a nearby restroom ahead of time or limiting your consumption of beverages.

 The closest stations for Yoyogi Park are JR Harajuku Station, Yoyogi Koen Station on the Chiyoda Metro Line, and the Meiji Jingumae (Harajuku) Station on the Chiyoda Metro and Fukutoshin Lines.